 Every gift from a friend is a wish for your happiness. – Richard Bach, Writer

 The holiday season has descended upon us, and many (myself included) are still in the midst of locating those perfect gifts for the special people in our lives.
 Now, if you are on top of the ball, your shopping is done.
 But many of us are still scampering to gather presents for under the tree.
+Online shopping could make this easier (providing you have still left time for it to be delivered in time!) but not everyone is familiar with the world of shopping online.
+Salesforce provide a great guide on ecommerce to get you started.
 Below are some helpful feng shui guidelines for selecting those items that will be ideal for the loved ones in your world, not just for the winter holiday season, but for year around:

 - What does the Person Like?
 I was shopping recently for a friend’s birthday, and was completely stumped.
 I had what I like to call shopping block.
 So, after conferring with another friend, I chose to go with whiskey.
 The birthday girl in question loves it, but I wanted to get her something whiskey-related, that would be both stylish and practical.
 Thankfully, I stumbled upon a great camping flask (pictured above) that came with two small cups and a leather cover.
 It was perfect.
 An item connected to a love of something close to the recipient’s heart.